FreeRADIUS/wiki.freeradius.org/SQL Huntgroup HOWTO.md

 If the query did not find anything then the value is the empty string.
 You can check for this using the unlang statement ``if(Huntgroup-Name == ''){``.

 ## More examples
+### Combining with SQL authorisation
 Suppose you want to only allow the group **site_a_admins** to be used when logging into a NAS' at **site_a** .

 Assuming **example_user** was already a member of **site_a_admins**, you would follow the steps below.
     SELECT * FROM `radusergroup`;
        +--------------+---------------+----------+
        | username     | groupname     | priority |
        +--------------+---------------+----------+
        | example_user | site_a_admins |        0 |
        +---------------+---------------+----------+
 * First add a list of the IP addresses of NAS' at **site_a** into the `radhuntgroup` table.
       INSERT INTO `radhuntgroup` (groupname, nasipaddress) VALUES ("site_a", "192.168.0.10");
       INSERT INTO `radhuntgroup` (groupname, nasipaddress) VALUES ("site_a", "192.168.0.11");
       INSERT INTO `radhuntgroup` (groupname, nasipaddress) VALUES ("site_a", "192.168.0.12");
 * Now add an entry in the `radgroupcheck` table which says for the **site_a_admins** group only matches, when a Huntgroup-Name attribute with a value of **site_a** exists in the request.
+@todo insert query example
       SELECT * FROM `radgroupcheck`
           +----+----------------+----------------+----+----------+
           | id | groupname      | attribute      | op | value    |
           +----+----------------+----------------+----+----------+
           |  1 | site_a_admins  | Huntgroup-Name | == | site_a   |
           +----+----------------+----------------+----+----------+

-Lets trace through the sequence of events.
+* @todo reply table example

+***

-* A new request arrives, in the request are the following attribute/value pairs (along with other attribute/value pairs) User-Name = "example_user"
+1. A new request arrives, in the request are the following attribute/value pairs (along with other attribute/value pairs) User-Name = "example_user"
       NAS-IP-Address = 192.168.0.10

-* The authorize section executes and the "update request" we added performs a SQL query on the `radhuntgroup table`.
+1. The authorize section executes and the "update request" we added performs a SQL query on the `radhuntgroup table`.
 The variable `%{NAS-IP-Address}` is replaced with the value of NAS-IP-Address in the request.
-* SQL XLAT query runs and matches the first row in our `radhuntgroup` table and returns **site_a** as the huntgroup name.
+1. SQL XLAT query runs and matches the first row in our `radhuntgroup` table and returns **site_a** as the huntgroup name.
 The request is then updated with the attribute/value pair ``Huntgroup-Name = "site_a"``.
-* SQL modules runs.
+1. SQL modules runs.
 If group checking is enabled the first thing it does is lookup the user name in the radusergroup table.
 In our example **example_user** is looked up and is found to belong to the group **site_a_admins**.
 * SQL group check runs.
 The `radgroupcheck` table is consulted; for every group the user is a member of a list of <attribute,operator,value> tuples are returned.
 These tuples are then compared to the attribute/value pairs in the request using the operator specified.
 * If all the check items match, the `radgroupreply` table is consulted, and all attributes listed there for the group are added to the reply.